Housing, Food & Dining and Transportation

 How will the modified self-quarantine work once I move into my spring housing assignment?

 A 14-day modified self-quarantine period will be expected of all residential students upon arrival.
 While in modified quarantine, students may not attend events or classes on campus, or leave campus.
 Activities such as picking up food from a campus dining location or exercising outdoors will be permitted so long as physical distancing is maintained and a facial covering is worn.
-For the purposes of some limited opportunities for social interaction, first-year students will form a “pod” with members of their floor community, while upper-class students can form a self-defined “pod” of up to 10 students living in the same residence hall.
+For the purposes of some limited opportunities for social interaction, first-year students will form a “pod” with members of their floor community, while upperclass students should discuss their move-in plans with their suitemates or apartment mates to synchronize the timing of their arrival quarantine periods to the degree possible.

 How will dining plans work after I move into the residence halls and before classes begin for the Spring 2021 semester?